neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.client.gui.screens.inventory.AbstractCommandBlockScreen#addExtraControls` - Adds any extra widgets to the command block screen.
 - `net.minecraft.client.gui.screens.multiplayer`
     - `CodeOfConductScreen` - A screens that displays the code of conduct text for a server.
+    - `ServerSelectionList$Entry`
-    - `ServerSelectionList$Entry#matches` - Returns whether the provided entry matches this one.
+        - `matches` - Returns whether the provided entry matches this one.
+        - `join` - Handles how the client joins to the server entry.
 - `net.minecraft.client.gui.screens.reporting.ChatSelectionScreen$ChatSelectionList#ITEM_HEIGHT` - The height of each entry in the list.
 - `net.minecraft.client.gui.screens.worldselection.WorldSelectionList`
     - `returnToScreen` - Returns to the previous screen after reloading the world list.